 My first experience with Penne alla Vodka with Chicken was cooking a “gourmet” meal for a group of college friends in our dorm’s basement kitchen.
-Looking back, I’m not sure which impresses me more: our resourcefulness (that kitchen was equipped with little beyond a hot pot and a few forks someone had “donated” from the dining hall) or our audacity to make a vodka sauce on a campus that doesn’t allow vodka.
+Looking back, I’m not sure which impresses me more: our resourcefulness (that kitchen was equipped with little beyond a hot pot and a few forks someone had “donated” from the dining hall) or our audacity—we made vodka sauce on a campus that doesn’t allow vodka.
 After one bite, we felt validated.
-The pasta tasted glorious and was worth the risk.
+The pasta tasted creamy, glorious, and absolutely worth the risk.

 The Best Penne alla Vodka with Chicken Recipe (Done Lighter!)

 A few of the skinny swaps in this penne alla vodka with chicken recipe were simple, such as replacing the regular penne with whole wheat penne for an extra boost of nutrients, fiber, and protein.

 The largest challenge (and thus the one I most wanted to tackle) was what to do with the full cup plus of heavy cream called for in many classic penne alla vodka recipes, both the versions I’ve read in cookbooks and the ones by celebrity chefs (like penne alla vodka by Giada).

 My solution?
 A “cream” made of ground almonds and almond milk.